ICHydro/anaconda/installation/README.md

 ```
 sudo apt-get install git
 git config --global user.name "MyGitUsername"
-git config --global user.email "me@example.com
+git config --global user.email "me@example.com"
 ```

 ### Installing Composer

 #### Windows

 [Download](https://getcomposer.org/download) and install composer.
 The Composer directory (C:\ProgramData\ComposerSetup\bin) is also added to your system path, so you execute the composer command from every directory.
-More information can be found on https://getcomposer.org.
+More information can be found on [the composer site] (https://getcomposer.org).
+Don't forget to install the fxp plugin to ensure that composer and bower interact nicely.

 #### Debian/Ubuntu: